Subscribe to our newsletter and keep up to date with urbirun news, new destinations and exclusive routes.

 Bonus

-In addition to our urbirun Prague audio tour, you can download this tour and others in .gpx format from the urbirun.gpx boutique.
+In addition to our urbirun Prague audio running tour, you can download this tour and others here or from the urbirun.gpx boutique.